Rīsthal inscription

-This ended the First Hunnic War in Indian territory, until Toramana's son Mihirakula would again attack Central India a few years later.
+This ended the First Hunnic War in Indian territory, until Toramana's son Mihirakula attacked Central India a few years later.

 Full inscription

 The purpose of the inscription is to record the construction of a tank, as well as the dedication of a Temple to Shiva by the Rajasthaniya Bagavaddosha in the reign of king Prakasadharma.

 The inscription documents one of the Aulikaras royal houses, which comprised the following kings in the order of succession: Drumavardhana, Jayavardhana, Ajitavardhana, Vibhishanavardhana, Rajyavardhana and Prakashadharma (who defeated Toramana).
 In all probability, Yashodharman also belonged to this house and he was the son and successor of Prakashadharma.